 Prof. Nicola Marzari (PI) holds the Chair of Theory and Simulation of Materials at EPFL, where he is also the director of the Swiss National Centre for Competence in Research on Computational Design and Discovery of Novel Materials (NCCR MARVEL).
 He is also the newly elected (Dec 2017) Chairman of Psi- k.
 Previous tenured appointments include the first University (“Statutory”) Chair of Materials Modelling at the University of Oxford (UK), and the Toyota Chair for Materials Engineering at the Massachusetts Institute of Technology (Cambridge, MA).
 His research is dedicated to the development and application of quantum simulations to characterise or predict materials’ properties directly from firstprinciples, to screen or design new materials and devices with high-throughput calculations, and to connect microscopic and atomistic structure to macroscopic performance.
 Prof. Marzari is the author ∼ 200 scientific publications in international and peer-reviewed scientific journals (∼28500 citations, h-index = 54; source: Google Scholar, Jun 2018), and has given more than 500 invited or plenary talks, including 23 invited talks at the annual meetings of the MRS, APS, ACS, and DPG.

 Dr. Andrea Padovani, Ph.D.
 (PI, COO).
 He founded MDLab s.r.l., together with Luca Larcher and Luca Vandelli.
 He is a full-time employee of the company where he covers the role of COO.
 He received the Ph.D. from the University of Ferrara, Ferrara, Italy, in 2009, with a thesis entitled “Modelling and Reliability of Innovative Flash Memories”.
 He has been a post-doc (2009-2010) and a fixed-term Assistant Professor (2011-2013) at the University of Modena and Reggio Emilia.
 His research activity focuses on the electrical characterization, physical modelling and reliability of solid-state non-volatile memory (NVM) devices and logic transistors.
 He authored and co-authored more than 115 technical papers published on international journals and presented at international conferences.
 He has more than 1030 citations and a h –index of 16.
 He is a member of the technical committees of the International Symposium on VLSI Technology, Systems and Applications (since 2012) and of the European Symposium on Reliability of Electron Devices, Failure Physics and Analysis, ESREF (since 2015).
 He also served as committee member of IEEE International Reliability Physics Symposium (2013-2015), and IEEE International Integrated Reliability Workshop (2012-2015).
+Now he is part of the Applied Materials Italia srl team.

 Prof. Pablo Ordejón, (PI).
 CSIC Professor, Director of ICN2 since 2012 and Leader of the “Theory and Simulation Group” at ICN2.
 He is author of around 200 publications in international peer-reviewed scientific journals (~24,500 citations, h-index = 54; source: Web of Science, June.
 2018).
 Expert in electronic structure methods for the study of systems with large number of atoms, and one of the pioneers in the development and application of the so-called Order-N methods (which scale linearly with system size, thus allowing tackling systems with an unprecedented number of atoms).
 He has also pioneered the combination of Density Functional Theory and Non-Equilibrium Greens Functions methods for the simulation of electronic transport phenomena in nanoscale devices from first-principles.
 He is one of the three Founding Members of the team that develops the SIESTA code for atomistic materials simulations, used by thousands of researchers worldwide.
 In the last ten years, he has had an intense activity of service to the research community.
 He is co-founder of the company SIMUNE Atomistic Simulations, which provides materials simulation services to the industry.
 He was elected Member of the Academia Europaea in 2017.